AutomatedArchitecture/node-sos-client/README.md

 * _type_ - Required.
 Either "teamciy", "bamboo", or "jenkins"
 * _interval_ - Optional.
 Defaults to 30 seconds.
 Values are in milliseconds.
-* _config_ - The build's url, and the server's username, and password
+* _config_ - The build's url, and the server's username, and password, see below

 ### url